githedgehog/docs/docs/install-upgrade/overview.md

 ## Prerequisites

-* A machine with access to the Internet to use Fabricator and build installer
+* A machine with access to the Internet to use Fabricator and build installer with at least 8 GB RAM and 25 GB of disk space
-* An 8 GB USB flash drive, if you are not using virtual media
+* An 16 GB USB flash drive, if you are not using virtual media
 * Have a machine to function as the Fabric Control Node.
 [System Requirements](./requirements.md) as well as IPMI access to it to install the OS.
-* A management switch with at least 1 10GbE port
+* A management switch with at least 1 10GbE port is recommended
 * Enough [Supported Switches](./supported-devices.md) for your Fabric

 ## Overview of Install Process

 This section is dedicated to the Hedgehog Fabric installation on bare-metal control node(s) and switches, their preparation and configuration.
-To install the vlab see [Vlab Overview](../vlab/overview.md).
+To install the VLAB see [VLAB Overview](../vlab/overview.md).

 Download and install `hhfab` following instructions from the [Download](../getting-started/download.md) section.